Beena-Kurian/ai-can-see-application-for-blind/README.md

 #### Set up API keys and credentials:
 1. OpenWeatherMap API key for weather updates.
 2. Gmail credentials for image sharing via email.
+3. Place an alarm audio file in your working directory and change path accordingly.
-3. Replace placeholder values in the code:
+4. Replace placeholder values in the code:
    - Replace add_api_key_here with your OpenWeatherMap API key.
    - Update sender_email, sender_password, and receiver_email with your email credentials.
 ### Run the application:
 `python ai_can_see.ipynb`

 ## Usage
-Execute the weather suggestion feature with the "1.
+- Execute the weather suggestion feature with the "1.
 Weather" button.
-Capture and send images with the "2.
+- Capture and send images with the "2.
 Capture and Send" button (double-tap to capture).
-Find dominant colors in images with the "3.
+- Find dominant colors in images with the "3.
 Find Color" button.
-Request emergency assistance with the "4.
+- Request emergency assistance with the "4.
 Help Me" button.
-Use the "5.
+- Use the "5.
 Tell me the object?" button for object recognition.
-Trigger an emergency alarm with the "6.
+- Trigger an emergency alarm with the "6.
 Emergency Alarm" button (triple-tap to activate).